GeorgeLS/drcov2lcov/README.md

 The main purpose of this tool however has been implemented, which is to generate line coverage from `drcov` files.\
 Also, all `drcov` file version formats are supported (1-5).

+## Extra features vs DynamoRIO's drcov2lcov

+This implementation of `drcov2lcov` supports generating line coverage for executables/libraries that have been compiled with Dwarf v5 symbols (this is the default for latest compilers)\
+as well as for executables/libraries that have been compiled with compressed Dwarf data.

 ## Usage

 In order to generate line coverage from a `drcov` file you can just run